Using Your Funds

 Refund Due to Forfeiture of Funds

-If a refund from an Eligible Educational Institution to the student or to the Student's Scholarship Account results from a forfeiture determination, the returned or refunded amounts will be deposited into the State's Forfeiture Account.
+If a refund from an eligible educational institution to the student or to the Student's Scholarship Account results from a forfeiture determination, the returned or refunded amounts will be deposited into the State's Forfeiture Account.